justmedusty/DionysOS/README.md

+# DionysOS.
-# DionysOS, The OS of Wine, Insanity, & Ritual Madness
+# The OS of Wine, Insanity, & Ritual Madness
 ✓Serial

 ✓Load a new GDT